 It was edited in a 10-year-old version of Final Cut, called “Final Cut 7”, because that was the program the editor liked working in.

 If you can win an Oscar with a 10-year-old editor, you can edit a Hollywood movie with whatever you want.
-Yes, it needs to be a “professional” editing program, but what really matters is what you create, not what you created it in.
+Yes, it needs to be a “professional” editing program, but what really matters is what you create, not what you create it in.

 Happy editing, can’t wait to see your name in the credits, and, please, do let me know in the comments below if you have any questions or comments.
-Thank you.